 - Vinyl Sheet: This is actually a great option to consider.
 The only reason I swayed from it was that it’s harder to install as an individual DIY’er, takes 3-4 weeks to be ordered, and I fear the slideout tearing it since it’s not as durable as the vinyl planks.

 In the end, I hope this was valuable information and helps you chose the best flooring option for your camper.
 I have provided easy step-by-step instructions for the flooring installation below.

 Also, follow along with my camper renovation on instagram @thehappyglamperco

 How do you get the flooring underneath the slideout?

-To run the flooring underneath a slideout, extend the slideout fully.
-Remove any gaskets that run along the bottom of the slideout opening.
-Next, with bottle jacks and a couple of 2×4’s, jack up the slideout up a few inches to give you space to slide the new flooring in.
+Option 1: Extend the slide fully.
+Remove any gaskets that run along the bottom of the slide opening.
+Next, with bottle jacks and a couple of 2×4’s, jack up the slide box a few inches to give you space to slide the new flooring in.
 Finally, install the new flooring, lower the jacks, and put the gasket back on.
-If your camper needs additional wear bars, I recommend this one: https://store.lci1.com/wear-bar-10ft-117478.html
+If your camper has/needs additional wear bars, I recommend this one: https://store.lci1.com/wear-bar-10ft-117478.html

-Important: When jacking the slideout up, be mindful of the top as there are only a few inches of space between the top and camper opening.
+Important: When jacking the slide box up or prying on the subfloor, be mindful of the top as there are only a few inches of space between the top and camper opening.

 How did you trim the front edge of the slideout?

 Since my slideout was angled, I cut strips of the flooring and glued/screwed them to the front edge with 1/4″ screws.
 Then, I used caulk to fill the gap between the main slideout flooring and the front strip.